-Gastrojejunostomy (GJ) Tube
+Jejunostomy (J) Tube

-A gastrojejunostomy tube (GJ tube) is a feeding tube placed in the stomach and extends into the jejunum (part of the small intestine).
-It exits through a small incision in your abdomen.
-It contains two separate tubes called the gastric (G) port that ends in the stomach and the jejunal (J) port that ends in the jejunum.
-The G port allows venting of the stomach if needed and the J port is typically used for tube feedings.
+A jejunostomy tube (J tube) is a feeding tube placed in the jejunum (part of the small intestine) and exits the skin through a small incision in the abdomen.
 This tube can provide either total or supplemental nutrition.
 To lower the risk of tube clogging, avoid putting medications through the tube if your doctor has said you can take them by mouth.
-If the tube needs to be used for medication delivery, in most cases you would use the G port.
-A brochure for Proper Medication Delivery via a Feeding Tube is available, if needed.
+A Proper Medication Delivery via a Feeding Tube brochure is available, if needed.

-Daily care of the GJ Tube:
+Daily care of the J Tube:

-- Wash hands before and after caring for the GJ tube. - If you have a dressing at the insertion site, change daily (change more frequently as needed).
+- Wash hands before and after caring for the J tube. - If you have a dressing at the insertion site, change daily (change more frequently as needed).
 Dressings are optional. - Secure the tube with tape or a tube securement device to prevent tugging on the tube.
 Do not rotate the tube because it could move out of position. - The bolster (plastic bumper resting on top of the skin) should be a snug fit, about the flat side of a dime's width from skin. - You may resume showering when you return home.
 Cleanse site with warm water and mild unscented cleanser (e.g. Dove, Cetaphil, Eucerin, Aveeno) daily using a clean washcloth, rinse, and pat dry.
 Use cotton tip swabs if needed, paying attention to the area under the bolster.
 If you were given other instructions by your procedural team in regard to showering or site care, please follow those instructions. - Wait 6 weeks after placement before submerging in water (baths, swimming, etc.).
-Avoid lakes and public pools where sanitation is questionable. - Inspect the insertion site daily for skin sores or any signs and symptoms of infection (increasing redness, hardness, pain). - A small amount of drainage of any color, even green, around the tube can be normal. - If the site becomes reddened, place a thin coating of zinc oxide cream (i.e Desitin, Balmex, Calmoseptine) over the area.
+Avoid lakes and public pools where sanitation is questionable. - Inspect the insertion site daily for skin sores or any signs and symptoms of infection (increasing redness, hardness, pain). - A small amount of clear or creamy drainage of any color, even green, around the tube can be normal. - If the site becomes reddened, place a thin coating of zinc oxide cream (i.e Desitin, Balmex, Calmoseptine) over the area.

-Where is the GJ tube placed?
+Where is the J tube placed?

-Flushing the GJ tube:
+Flushing the J tube:

-- If not in use, flush both the G and J ports with 30 mL tap water twice daily. - Flush tube with at least 30 mL tap water before and after tube feedings. - Follow the guidelines you were given to meet daily water needs.
+- If the J tube is not in use, flush it with 30 mL tap water twice daily. - Flush tube with 30 mL tap water before and after tube feedings. - Follow the guidelines you were given to meet daily water needs.